Shubham2376G/DR_Artifacts/README.md

 ## 📂 Repository Contents

 - `augmentations/` — scripts and configuration used for artifact overlay
+- `preprocessing/` — example UNet model trained to remove artifacts from augmented images
 - `CITATION.bib` — how to cite the original dataset and this augmentation work
 - `LICENSE` — MIT license

 ---